tygrconcha/araro-rice-yield-prediction/README.md

+# ARARO: Agricultural Remote-sensing and Analysis for Rice Outcomes

-# ARARO: Rice Yield Prediction in Nueva Ecija
+## Municipality-Level Rice Yield Prediction in Nueva Ecija Using Integrated Remote Sensing, GIS, and Machine Learning

 **ARARO** stands for **Agricultural Remote-sensing and Analysis for Rice Outcomes**.
 This repository contains the modeling notebook for an undergraduate capstone project that develops a municipality-level rice yield prediction framework for Nueva Ecija using remote sensing, GIS, agroclimatic variables, terrain features, and machine learning.